samjcheng/samjcheng.github.io/rebuttal.md

 We thank the reviewer for the detailed comments which are useful for us to improve our paper.
 #### Q1: I am curious about the choice of edge information and loss function.
 Reply: The different edge information does not affect much the results.
 We compared Canny edge with ideal ground truth edge in SceneFlow and the results are comparable.
-In addition, we have also reported the use of key-points (SuperPoint) and obtained similar results.
+In addition, we have also tested the use of key-points (SuperPoint) and obtained similar results.
 |Method| RTNet |PSMNet |GwcNet |ACVNet
 ---- | ---- |---- |---- |----
 Canny Edge | 3.265 |0.644 |0.650 |0.449